upala-digital-identity/docs/source/explosive-bots.rst

 Groups
 ======
 Users join a group.
-They put their depostis in a pool (DAI).
+They put their deposits in a pool (DAI).
 And the group assigns scores to all of its users.

 .. image:: /img/deck/groups.png